After pouring time and energy into developing a website, you’re likely keen to see it go live — but complete a final review first.

 Mobile devices now have ultra-high-definition displays with high refresh rates, so having high-quality graphics is crucial.
 Grainy images look unprofessional.

 Upload graphics at twice the size they display on your site.
 If your site is equipped to optimize images — like sites created on Webflow — you can resize and compress images for lower-resolution devices while maintaining larger files for high-resolution devices.
-This ensures high-quality imagery plus support with slower devices or internet speeds.
+This approach maintains high-quality imagery plus support with slower devices or internet speeds.

 Check out our responsive images and read our article on site performance to learn more about the impact of image optimization.